Ask Slashdot: Do You Like Functional Programming?

 What I really don't get in this write-up is the insinuation that a focus on (purely) functional programming is a "recent trend".
 That implies that the majority of today's coders have no fucking idea how coding has progressed through the last few decades (which I've been there to see firsthand).

-That's the only interestin
+That's the only interesting thing about this article.

 I like programming that works (Score:2)